 - Lack of positive feedback to a reporter which promotes repeat behavior.

 You may have noticed that I included "supervisors dissuading employees from reporting safety issues."
 Yes, this does happen.
 I've seen cases where supervisors did not want undue attention drawn to their area of operations; therefore, they will tell employees to "informally" report, and allow the "department to work it out."

-Other cases I've seen where supervisors tell employees "not to report safety issues" is when the supervisor believe the safety investigation process is too overwhelming and creates too much extra work for the managers.
+Other cases I've seen where supervisors tell employees "not to report safety issues" is when the supervisor believes the safety investigation process is too overwhelming and creates too much extra work for the managers.
 This may be a justified concern.
 We have seen a few companies become slaves to their complex risk management processes.
-When your SMS' risk management processes are not easy to execute on a repeatable basis, then you have big problems.
+When your SMS risk management processes are not easy to execute on a repeatable basis, then you have big problems.

 Safety Reporting Data Useful for Trending Safety Culture